MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - Switzerland
 - United Arab Emirates

-### Azure tenant country and supported geographies in the public cloud
+### Azure tenant country/region and supported geographies in the public cloud

 During the public preview, a hosted machine can only be provisioned when the tenant's country/region on Azure falls within the same scope of the region for the Power Automate environment.